Dahesor/DaBsu-Batch-Spawner-Utils/README.md

-# DaBsu Villa, Batch Spawner Utils
+# DaBsu, Dahesor's Batch Spawner Utils

-In Development, readme work in process.
-Planed to release along with Minecraft Java 1.21.6.
+This is a snapshot taken from the data pack while it is still in development.
+It is in complete and only works for 1.21.6 pre 1.

-Check out the pre-release branch for a preview
+This branch exists only for archive